Ballarat Grammar School

-Ballarat and Queen's Anglican Grammar School is an independent, co-educational, Anglican, day and boarding school located in Wendouree (Ballarat), Victoria, Australia.
+Ballarat and Queen's Anglican Grammar School is a private, co-educational, Anglican, day and boarding school located in Wendouree (Ballarat), Victoria, Australia.

 History

-Ballarat Church of England Grammar School for Boys was opened by Bishop Browne on the current Forest Street site in 1911.
-The Church of England Girls’ Grammar School was acquired by the Anglican Diocese in 1918 having formerly been Queen’s College which was established 1877, and later having “Queen’s” once again included in the name.
+Originally known as 'Ballarat Church of England Grammar School for Boys', Ballarat Grammar School was opened by Bishop Browne on the current Forest Street site in 1911.
+The Church of England Girls' Grammar School was acquired by the Anglican Diocese in 1918 having formerly been Queen's College which was established 1877, and later having "Queen's" once again included in the name.

 The two schools amalgamated in 1973, and became Ballarat and Queen’s Anglican Grammar School on the Forest Street site.

-For the 2011 Century Year Celebrations, a book 'Met by Wendouree' captures much of the history of the schools.
-Although both were originally small schools, many alumni have made significant contributions to the nation in politics, in academia, education and health services and business, and as musicians and artists.
-Many are mentioned in the book.
+Controversies

+In March 2025, some students have come forward with allegations that "included physical and sexual abuse" and that they were forced to watch pornographic materials.

 Headmasters

 The first headmaster of Ballarat Grammar was Percy Ansell Robin.
 Other notable headmasters include G. F. J. Dart.

 Adam Heath has been the Headmaster since 2016.
 Previous to this he was the Middle School Principal at Kristin School in Auckland, New Zealand.
 Heath originally studied Outdoor Education at La Trobe University and more recently he has completed a master's degree in School Leadership with First Class Honours at The University of Melbourne.
 After his early teaching in Mallacoota and the UK, Heath moved to join Caulfield Grammar as Head of their Yarra Junction Campus.
 In 2005, he was appointed as the founding Head of Middle School at Scotch Oakburn College in Launceston.

 Previous to Adam Heath, Stephen Higgs was the Headmaster of Ballarat Grammar for 21 years.